czettnersandor/vagrant-docker-lamp/README.md

     127.0.0.1 www.dev-site.com dev-site.com dev.dev-site-static.com

 Your project folder will be served on this url: http://www.dev-site.com:8080

+Webgrind is available on this url: http://www.dev-site.com:8080/webgrind

+For best use of XDebug and Webgrind features in Chromium, I suggest the [Xdebug helper extension](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc)

 You can SSH to the box: